 What is the standard for Ultralight Fishing?

-As said in Wiki the standard specifications for UL are maximum of 6lbs for the rod and line, and to make it more challenging it will be great if the reel also follow the same standard so that its balance and matching.
-So the rule of thumb for ultralight game is 6lbs.
+As said in Wiki and most references the standard specifications for UL are maximum of 6lbs for the rod and line, and to make it more challenging it will be great if the reel also follow the same standard so that its balance and matching.
+This will bring the whole game of ultralight fishing into new era full of excitements.
+Definitely fair game.

 Power / Rod & Line Classification

 Understanding what Power Line Rating is very important so that you won’t confuse with the term used by various manufacturers or individuals.
-Lots of anglers still confuse with power and action where some manufacturer written on the rod Action = UL but such things never exist actually.
-UL is not an Action but Power.
+Lots of anglers still confuse with power and action where some manufacturer wrote on the rod Action = UL but such things never exist actually.
+UL is not an Action; its Power.

 1) Ultra-Light (UL)